-All Western Australian schools are invited to apply for PALS funding by designing and submitting a reconciliation project relating to one of the six PALS categories that they believe will influence positive change and understanding in their school environment.
+WA schools are invited to apply for PALS funding by submitting a reconciliation project that they believe will influence positive change and understanding in their school environment.

-In 2017, over half of the schools in WA are coordinating PALS projects that aim to increase student's understanding of our unique Aboriginal culture in fun, creative and engaging ways.
+In 2018, over half of the schools in WA coordinated a PALS project that aimed to increase student's understanding of our unique Aboriginal culture in fun, creative and engaging ways.

 PALS complements the teaching syllabus and can assist schools in implementing the

-Aboriginal Cultural Standards Framework.
+Aboriginal Cultural Standards Framework and the Aboriginal Education Improvement Map.
 PALS was developed in collaboration with the

 Department of Education,